 - Begin to rebuild your credit with a secured credit card.

 - Make arrangements to pay outstanding debts.

 What if I don’t have the down payment?

 The vast majority of homes are purchased through mortgage loans, but most conventional mortgage loans require a 20% down payment.
 What if you satisfy all other requirements but don’t possess the funds for that large sum of money needed for the down payment?

 USDA Loans (100% funding)

 The Guaranteed Housing Loan caters to the average income borrower.
 People who apply may have an income of as much as 115% of the median earnings for the area.
-The Direct Housing Loan is for really low to low-income families.
-An income below 50 percent of the area median income is considered very low, while low sits between fifty and eighty percent.
+The Direct Housing Loan is for low-income households.

 VA loans (100% funding)

 Department of Veterans Affairs loans help veterans and their surviving spouses to purchase a home with no money down.
 The normal rates of interest tend to be lower than those found in typical mortgage loans.
 Credit and income requirements are more flexible.